FreeAndFair/dvl/README.md

   establish confidence that the system is secure.

-* The system should be able to filter voters in a voter list based on multiple criterion to determine eligible voters.
+* The system should be able to filter voters in a voter list based on multiple criteria to determine eligible voters.

-* The system should be able to analyze the election result data to detect suspicious voters and fraud.
+* The system should be able to provide sufficient audit information to allow the detection of suspicious voters and fraud.

-* The system should be able to provide a status on the digital voter list prior to an election and afterwards.
+* The system should be able to provide a status report on the digital voter list prior to an election and afterwards.

 ####Analysis: